Friday, August 31, 2018

 Of all three groups, these guys probably should've gone somewhere.
 Maybe they did.
 Maybe they're still at it.
 Maybe there is another half dozen beret-wearing bloggers talking about how great this slab of melodic garage punk is too.
 "You're Blowin' My High" was also on At Dianne's Place, a song with one of the greatest transitions from the bridge to the final verse.
 But even before that, they open the album with Henry Mancini's "The Party" and "Run for Tin" in which singer Rod Barker can barely spew out the words about his set of wheels, but still does.

 This album recalls an era when bands could be funny or clever without hitting you over the head with it.
 "Back to Bedrock" begins with a Hanna-Barbera sound effect, but the novelty ends there.
 It just becomes a great song.
 "I'm In Your Mind" moves beyond their edgy semi-snotty sound and plays up the band's ability to do an overdriven Byrds sound too.
 A song like this could fit in nicely on Little Steven's Underground Garage show.
-If any more evidence of their power was needed, they close the album with a cover of MC5's "Rocked Reducer No. 65 (Rama Lama Fa Fa Fa)."
+If any more evidence of their power was needed, they close the album with a cover of MC5's "Rocket Reducer No. 65 (Rama Lama Fa Fa Fa)."
 Barker's illustrations throughout the lyric sheet and record label remind me of the zany quality in the work of Gideon Kendall, late of Fake Brain.

 Spot 1019